antvis/G6/docs/manual/middle/elements/edges/arc.en.md

     shape: 'arc',
     //... // Other configurations for edges
     style: {
-      //...  // Style attributes for edges
+      //...  // Style properties for edges
     }
   },
     //... // Other edges